DynamicBiosystems/CellFocus/README.md

 - **Expression metrics**:
 Violin plots showing the number of transcripts (nUMI/nCounts), the number of expressed genes (nGene/nFeature), as well as the percentage of transcripts coming from mitochondrial and ribosomal genes in each group.

-#### Most expressed genes

----

-Table of top 100 most expressed genes in each group.
-For example, if gene XY contributes with 5% to the total expression, that means 5% of all transcripts found in all cells of this sample come from that respective gene.
-These lists can help to identify/verify the dominant cell types.

 #### Marker genes

 ---